-The idea behind these tips is that subconsciously, your brain wants to be awake.
+The idea behind these solutions for insomnia is that subconsciously, your brain wants to be awake.
 This is not intentional, of course, but instead is similar to a young child who might be disobedient because he or she is curious.
 In the same way, your subconscious is either saying "hey, there’s too much going on in my brain, I don’t really want to sleep", or "I'm bored!
 I’d rather be awake!"

 This trains your brain that you have only two options: sleeping, or lying awake without anything to do.
 After several nights of this, your subconscious will soon realize that the intended activity (sleeping) is the better one and that the alternative is not very pleasing.

 2. Address worries in the morning

 Then try to go to sleep again.
 Repeat this mantra in your head each time a concern comes into your brain.
 After a while, your brain will give up sending you stresses and let you get to sleep!

 This approach actually works, unlike the theory of trying to avoid thinking of concerns or of dismissing the concerns entirely.
-Both of those common misconceptions send your subconscious the message that your concerns are not valid – but that won’t help you sleep in the face of a valid concern!
+Both of those common misconceptions send your subconscious the message that your concerns are not valid – but that won’t help you sleep in the face of a valid concern.

-In contrast, this sleep tip doesn’t invalidate your worries – although it’s true that they always seem worse at night – this tip simply retrains your subconscious that night-time is not the right time to deal with these things, which is why it really works.
+By contrast, this sleep tip doesn’t invalidate your worries – although it’s true that they always seem worse at night – this tip simply retrains your subconscious that night-time is not the right time to deal with these things, which is why it really works.